-- (a) the number of eligible students in Utah and - (b) the floating per student dollar value as determined by the U.S. Department of Education.
+- 1. The number of eligible students in Utah. - 2.
+The floating per student dollar value as determined by the U.S. Department of Education.
 As the only state with a statutory waiver to federal allocation requirements, Utah may move funds among transition and/or academic services as needed.
 The amount of funding in recent years has been: